 Similarly, dental chews are also a great option since this dog has strong teeth.

-Lastly, knotted ropes which are available in different colors and flavors can also make your Corgi Cattle Dog quite happy.
+Lastly, knotted ropes that are available in different colors and flavors can also make your Corgi Cattle Dog quite happy.

 Male vs Female